Star Quasiconvexity: a Unified Approach for Linear Convergence of First-Order Methods Beyond Convexity: An Unifying Approach for Generalized Convex Functions

 \subsection{Motivation}

-As mentioned in the introduction, the following definition (see \cite{NTV}) includes (strongly) convex, (strongly) quasiconvex, (strongly) star-convex and (strongly) quasar-convex functions.
+As mentioned in the introduction, the following definition (see \cite{NTV}) includes (strongly) convex, (strongly) quasiconvex, (strongly) star-convex, and (strongly) quasar-convex functions.

-\begin{definition} Let $h: \mathbb{R}^{n} \rightarrow \overline{\mathbb{R}}$ be a proper function and $\overline{x} \in {\rm argmin}_{\mathbb{R}^{n}}\,h$.
-Then $h$ is (strongly) star quasiconvex with respect to $\overline{x}$ if there exists $\gamma \geq 0$ such that for every $y \in {\rm dom}\,h$ and every $\lambda \in [0, 1]$, we have
+\begin{definition} Let $h: \mathbb{R}^{n} \rightarrow \overline{ \mathbb{R}}$ be a proper function and $\overline{x} \in {\rm argmin}_{\mathbb{R}^{n} }\,h$.
+Then, $h$ is (strongly) star quasiconvex with respect to $\overline{x}$ if there exists $\gamma \geq 0$ such that for every $y \in {\rm dom}\,h$ and every $\lambda \in [0, 1]$, we have

-It is said that $h$ is strongly star quasiconvex when $\gamma > 0$ and it is star quasiconvex when $\gamma = 0$, in both cases, with respect to a specific minimizer $\overline{x}$. \end{definition} We note immediately that when $\gamma > 0$, strongly star quasiconvex functions has an unique minimizer.
+It is said that $h$ is strongly star quasiconvex when $\gamma > 0$ and it is star quasiconvex when $\gamma = 0$, in both cases, with respect to a specific minimizer $\overline{x}$. \end{definition} We note immediately that when $\gamma > 0$, strongly star quasiconvex functions have a unique minimizer.
 As a consequence, in this case, we simple say that $h$ is strongly star quasiconvex with modulus $\gamma > 0$, without reference to a point.